bitdisaster/electron-windows-msix/README.md

-  appDir            - The folder containing the packaged Electron App appManifest       - The AppManifest.xml containing necessary declarations to build the MSIX packageAssets     - Required assets declared in AppManifest.xml.
+  appDir            - The folder containing the packaged Electron App appManifest       - The AppManifest.xml containing necessary declarations to build the MSIX manifestVariables - Optional manifest variables to generate a manifest if manifest file is not provided packageAssets     - Required assets declared in AppManifest.xml.
 E.g. icons and tile images outputDir         - The output directory for the finished MSIX package. packageName       - Optional name for the finished MSIX package.
 If not provided a name will be derived from AppManifest.xml.